Peter Gaya Kaam Se

 Peter Gaya Kaam Se is a 2014 Hindi action adventure film directed by John Owen.
-The film has only ever been screened once under the title, The Goa Run, at the Raindance Film Festival in London in September 2014.
+The film has only been screened once under the title, The Goa Run, at the Raindance Film Festival in London in September 2014.

 Plot

-Peter, a football crazy motorcycle taxi rider, decides to turn his back on Goa and quits his job - until his sleazy loan shark boss Bosco persuades him to do one last job.
-It's the job that will change his life forever.
+Peter, an avid football fan and motorcycle taxi driver, resolves to leave Goa and resign from his job.
+However, his unscrupulous loan shark boss, Bosco, convinces him to undertake one final assignment, a task that will irrevocably alter his life.